GelamiSalami/blog/_posts/2023-12-03-ray-plane-intersection.md

   alt: Ray-plane interesction
 ---

-## Introduction

 The humble plane, a flat, infinitely thin surface that extends infinitely.
 It might not seem much, but it's used everywhere for ray-intersections, from AABBs, to voxels, triangle meshes, BVHs, convex polyhedrons and many more.
 One could even say it is the building block of raytracing.

-Today we will derive an intersection of a ray with a plane.
+Today, we will derive an intersection of a ray with a plane, and then build up to its applications in the subsequent posts.

 ## Derivation